Dark Matter as Incomplete Crystallization: Neutrality, Abundance, and a 1.719 GeV Mass from the Octahedral Void

 graph.

-The skew-pair count 30 does not factor as a small representation analogous to the three-
+The skew-pair count 30 does not reproduce the specic color-generating mechanism that

-Falsifiable consequence.
-An octahedral-void defect does not participate in standard strong-
+An octahedral-void defect does not participate in strong-force interactions

-with quarks, and cannot hadronize.
-This matches the standard dark-matter requirement of
+This matches the standard dark-matter requirement of strong-force neutrality at the level of the

 3.5 Self-conjugate (Majorana-type) character

-Reference [2] identifies anti-baryons with spatial inversion of the trapped tetrahedral-void defect:
+Reference [2] identies anti-baryons with spatial inversion of the trapped tetrahedral-void defect:

 projection.
 The two orientations support matter and anti-matter respectively; the cosmological